Introduction to Bible I: Doctrine of Scripture

 This course deals with practical problems in interpersonal relationships and within the area of the local church.
 Subjects covered will include; Christian liberty, marriage, discipline, gifts of the Spirit, and Christian love and forgiveness.

-God’s Mission & History of Missions (Missions)
+Introduction to Missions I: God’s Mission & History of Missions

 This course will provide a Biblical foundation for understanding God’s mission among the nations, a historical overview of missions, and exploring the calling all Christians have to be a part of God’s mission in the world.
 This course is one part of a three-week Missions credit.